As temperatures soar, City Council members angered by closed Park District pools

 The effort to open pools has been hampered by a lifeguard shortage — a nationwide problem but one made worse locally by a Park District lifeguard harassment scandal, despite the offer of $500 bonuses.

-With temperatures soaring into the high 90’s for the second straight day, City Council members on Wednesday demanded to know why Chicago Park District pools remain closed while lakefront beaches are open.
+With temperatures soaring into the high 90s for the second straight day, City Council members on Wednesday demanded to know why so many Chicago Park District pools remain closed while lakefront beaches are open.

 The Park District manages 49 outdoor pools, 28 indoor pools and works with the Chicago Public Schools to operate school pools for community use in neighborhoods without a park pool.

+Public transportation to the beach would take about an hour, she said.
+And she’s never been to Oak Park because of the cost.
+(Day passes at Oak Park’s two public pools cost $10; a yearly pass for non-residents costs $87.)

+“I also go to Humboldt Park, but not to cool off, more just to hang out.
+There’s an alligator there,” Spencer added, referring to the creature caught in the park’s lagoon in 2019.

-In response to a Freedom of Information Request, the Park District revealed there remains a 91% vacancy rate among seasonal lifeguards and 73 percent among “all lifeguard positions district-wide.”
+In response to a Freedom of Information Request, the Park District revealed a 91% vacancy rate among seasonal lifeguards and 73% among “all lifeguard positions district-wide.”

 Mayoral challenger Ray Lopez (15th) represents a ward plagued by gang violence that includes West Englewood, Back of the Yards, Brighton Park, Gage Park and New City.

-Lopez argued the three pools in his ward remain closed because the new Park District regime did not gear up soon enough to aggressively recruit lifeguards and because people are “still afraid to work for” the district due to “unresolved issues from the sex scandal” that took Lightfoot swept under the rug.
+Lopez argued the three pools in his ward remain closed because the new parks regime did not gear up soon enough to aggressively recruit lifeguards and because people are “still afraid to work for” the district due to “unresolved issues from the sex scandal” that Lightfoot swept under the rug.

 “She never confronted the issue.
 She never reassured our families that it was a safe place for children to work.
 And now, here we are, struggling to get lifeguards and focusing all the ones we are able to get on the lakefront at the expense of the neighborhoods,” said Lopez.